-Tier 2 includes subordinated loans and the risk equalisation fund as own funds.
+Tier 2 includes subordinated loans as own funds.
 It also includes unpaid equity contributions and unpaid deposits reported as supplementary capital under the right to retrospective assessment.
-This supplementary capital is calculated as 2.5 per cent of KLP's total premium reserve at any given time, with approval for this method granted until 31.12.2019.
-Approval from the Financial Supervisory Authority of Norway was granted on 22.12.2015.
+This supplementary capital is calculated as 2.5 per cent of KLP's total premium reserve at any given time, with approval for this method now granted until 31.12.2023.
+Renewed approval from the Financial Supervisory Authority of Norway was granted on 14.06.2019.